apache/couchdb-documentation/src/install/upgrading.rst

-Once you have installed CouchDB 2.x, copy the .couch files from your 1.x installation (or, if you've upgraded in-place, do nothing), then use commands similar to the following:
+Once you have installed CouchDB 2.x, copy the .couch files from your 1.x installation (or, if you've upgraded in-place, do nothing), ensure the permissions on the files are set so the ``couchdb`` user has proper read/write access, then use commands similar to the following:

 .. code-block:: bash